TRAINING / CERTIFICATION

 To earn your certificate with Basic Qualification, you’ll need to pass a written exam.
-This is a 70% pass-grade, 100-question multiple-choice test, covering such topics as radio operating practices, basic electrical theory, and the Radio communication regulations that apply to amateur radio.
-A mark of 80% or more gives the candidate the additional privileges of Basic Qualification with honours.
+This is a 70% pass-grade, 100-question multiple-choice test, covering such topics as radio operating practices, basic electrical theory, and the Radio communication regulations that apply to Amateur Radio.
+A mark of 80% or more gives the candidate the additional privileges of Basic Qualification with honours which grants HF privileges.

 Candidates for the Advanced Qualification must pass a 70% pass-grade, 50-question multiple-choice examination covering electrical theory primarily related to the additional privileges granted to holders of the Advanced Qualification.

 NARC offers both the Basic and Advanced Course when there is a large enough class size.
 Contact the training director at: firstname.lastname@example.org.

 To qualify one must pass the basic exam with a pass mark between

 70% .
 This only allows the use of VHF and UHF frequencies on the HAM bands above 30 MHz using all modes.